MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ### Create IIS Image <!--1-->

 IIS will be installed, and then an image created from the container.
-To install IIS, run the following.
+To install IIS, run the following:

 ```none
 powershell.exe Install-WindowsFeature web-server